 The signals are oversampled by a factor of two.
 Therefore, half of the symbols are in the transition state between QPSK symbols.

 The following diagram shows the constellation of the Timing Recovery output.
 One observes four concentrated clusters around the true 4-point constellation for QPSK modulation.
 This verifies the effectiveness of the Timing Recovery subsystem.
 However, as mentioned before, the Fine Frequency Compensation subsystem may lock the signal with a phase shift of 0, 90, 180, or 270 degree.
-Therefore, we need to address the phase ambiguity issue before demodulating the signal.
+The phase ambiguity issue is fixed in the *Data Decoding" subsystem.

 Pipeline registers (shown in green) have been added throughout the model to make sure the HDLRx subsystem does not have a long critical path.
-The HDL code generated from the HDLRx subsystem was synthesized using Xilinx® ISE on a Virtex6 (xc6vlx75t) FPGA, and the circuit ran at about 145 MHz.
+The HDL code generated from the HDLRx subsystem was synthesized using Xilinx® ISE on a Virtex6 (XC6VLX240T-1FFG1156) FPGA, and the circuit ran at about 97 MHz.

 To check and generate the HDL code referenced in this example, you must have an HDL Coder™ license.